jack-werner/aws-glue-studio-custom-transform/README.md

 1. Clone this repo to your local environment
 2. Install the requirements
-    - This repo uses Apache Spark so you will need to have Java installed.
-You can follow the docs here ADD LINK to download Java
+    - This repo uses Apache Spark so you make sure you have Java installed before continuing.
     - Install the Python packages by running
     `pip install -r requirements.txt`
-    - This repo uses terraform but you don't need it on you local machine to be able to use this repo effectively
+    - This repo uses Terraform but you don't need it on you local machine to be able to use this repo effectively

 ## Creating Custom Transforms